Skills and Training Opportunities:

 Here at Universal Services for Carers in Derby, we provide free training courses throughout the year to unpaid carers where they will not only be able to gain new essential skills and expertise, but will also be able to share knowledge, experiences, and emotional and social good practice.

-The training courses we offer include: manual handling, first aid, and various CPD accredited courses supporting carers in learning more about their caring role.
+The skills and training courses we offer include: digital awareness, manual handling, first aid, and various CPD accredited courses supporting carers in learning more about their caring role.

 To learn more about our free training opportunities, please see below:

 *NEW* Taking Responsibility for Your Own Care – learn more about YOU! – currently being delivered by telephone or Zoom.

 Personal development and reflecting on your experiences as a carer is essential to evolving as a carer and learning how to take time for YOU.
 ‘What About Me?’ is a free skills and training opportunity available through the Open University that can help you in identifying and reflecting on your experiences, interests, and skills as a carer, as well as your future aspirations.
 We can support you on your training journey by helping you access the course and setting up a log-in, supporting you throughout the course over the telephone and talking with you about your experiences and how you can put the course’s self-care tools into practice and printing the course materials for you.
 This course will also help you develop coping strategies that you can implement in your caring role.